 Educator, activist and author Angela Davis (1944-) became known for her involvement in a politically charged murder case in the early 1970s.
-Influenced by her segregated upbringing in Birmingham, Alabama, Davis joined the Black Panthers and an all-Black branch of the Communist Party as a young woman.
+Influenced by her segregated upbringing in Birmingham, Alabama, Davis joined an all-Black branch of the Communist Party as a young woman.
 She became a professor at UCLA, but fell out of favor with the administration due to her ties.
 Davis was charged with aiding the botched escape attempt of imprisoned Black radical George Jackson, and served roughly 18 months in jail before her acquittal in 1972.
 After spending time traveling and lecturing, Davis returned to the classroom as a professor and authored several books.

 Angela Yvonne Davis is best known as a radical African American educator and activist for civil rights and other social issues.
 She was born on January 26, 1944, in Birmingham, Alabama to Sallye and Frank Davis, an elementary school teacher and the owner of a service station, respectively.
 Davis knew about racial prejudice from a young age; her neighborhood in Birmingham was nicknamed “Dynamite Hill” for the number of homes targeted by the Ku Klux Klan.
 As a teenager, Davis organized interracial study groups, which were broken up by the police.
 She also knew several of the young African American girls killed in the Birmingham church bombing of 1963.

 Angela Davis later moved north and went to Brandeis University in Massachusetts where she studied philosophy with Herbert Marcuse.
 As a graduate student at the University of California, San Diego, in the late 1960s, she joined several groups, including the Black Panthers.
 But she spent most of her time working with the Che-Lumumba Club, which was all-Black branch of the Communist Party.